buk7456/FreeTX/doc/logical_switches.md

 <a id="section_id_mix_activated_by_two_switches"></a>
 ### Example 1: A mix activated by combination of two switches
-Suppose we want a mix to be turned on only when two switches (e.g SwA, SwB) are both on.
+Suppose we want a mix to be turned on only when two switches (e.g. SwA, SwB) are both on.
 We need to set up a logical switch say L1 as follows.

 ```txt